by and with Jean-Philippe Gross

 Stéphane Garin

-Percussionist and composer
+percussionist and composer

 Stéphane Garin has been charting a highly personal course in the French musical landscape since the early 2000s.
 Ensemble 0, a collective gravitating in the sphere of minimalism - co-founded in 2004 with Sylvain Chauveau and Joël Merah - is his main project, still active today.